delpinolisette/comm318_F20_Final_Project/data_story_presentation/data_story.md

 2020 dominated the landscape of the top 1000 posts of all time in R/Careerguidance.
 In fact, we have that a whopping $547$ of the posts in the Top 1000 list (so the majority by many standards) were from 2020!
 Only $383$ were from 2019, $67$ were from 2018, and $3$ were from 2017.

 ![2020 Outperforms in Subreddit](img/fig_1.png)

+### Another Intereting Result from R/Jobs:

+### Was there An Increase In Activity After the Arrival of COVID-19 to the US?

+I was first most curious about the overall landscape of the top 1000 posts of all time in these subreddits.
+Did activity go up on these subreddits after the beginning of the Covid 19 Lockdown?
+What about  I investigated (spolier: it did, a bit, in CareerGuidance)
+- The data can be found in data/raw folder.
+- - I scraped the top 1000 posts of all time (most votes and comments) and found interesting patterns:
+- For r/careerguidance, after subsetting the data by month, I found....

 ### March 2020 in R/CareerGuidance